nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

         A mesh of triangles.

     :ref:`NXcg_polygon_set`:
-        A collection (or soup) of polygons.
+        A collection of polygons.

     :ref:`NXcg_polyhedron_set`:
-        A collection (or soup) of polyhedra.
+        A collection of polyhedra.

     :ref:`NXcg_roi_set`:
         A container to host a number of different types of primitives.

     :ref:`NXcg_tetrahedron_set`:
-        A collection (or soup) of tetrahedra.
+        A collection of tetrahedra.

     :ref:`NXcg_hexahedron_set`:
-        A collection (or soup) of hexahedra with capabilities to represent also simpler (bounding) boxes for e.g. binary trees.
+        A collection of hexahedra with capabilities to represent also simpler (bounding) boxes for e.g. binary trees.

-These base classes make use of base classes which describe data structures:
+These base classes describe data structures used for more complex geometries:

     :ref:`NXcg_face_list_data_structure`:
         In essence, the usual way how polygon/polyhedra data are reported:
-        Via a list of vertices and faces with identifier and properties.
+        A list of vertices and faces with identifier and properties.

     :ref:`NXcg_half_edge_data_structure`:
-        A half-edge data structure is a useful complementary descriptor for polygon/polyhedra which enables topological analyses and traversal of the graph how polygons and polyhedra can alternatively be described.
+        A half-edge data structure (also known as a doubly connected edge list) is a useful complementary descriptor for polygon/polyhedra which enables topological analyses and traversal of the graph of how polygons and polyhedra are connected.

     :ref:`NXcg_unit_normal_set`:
         As an additional structuring element especially for meshes, well-documented